| SYSLOG(3) | Library Functions Manual | SYSLOG(3) |

 The message is identical to a printf(3) format

-string, except that ‘%m
+string, except that ‘%m’ is replaced

 by the current error message.
 (As denoted by the global variable